Frequently Asked Questions

 Who should write a letter of recommendation for me?

-Faculty members or other individuals who know you well and can evaluate your academic potential and/or have supervised your involvement in research.
+Recommendations letters are upon request from our admissions committee.
+If contacted for letters, they should come from Faculty members or other individuals who know you well and can evaluate your academic potential and/or have supervised your involvement in research.
 Recommendations should communicate information about your academic achievements, potential as a researcher, general character and work ethic.
-We strongly recommend that you contact your professors well in advance of the February 15, 2014 deadline so that your application will be included within our applicant pool.

 I am not a member of an underrepresented minority or disadvantaged group.
 Can I apply to the summer program?